-Whilst accountants are extremely specialised professionals, they are not recognised as qualified to estimate construction costs.
+Whilst accountants are extremely specialized professionals, they are not recognized as qualified to estimate construction costs.

 So, if you purchase an existing property or an older property that's had renovations or improvements, you need a quantity surveyor to be able to estimate the costs of those assets.

-What’s even more important is that often unqualified people will assign costs that are not maximised with the view that it lessens the likelihood of an audit.
+What's even more important is that often unqualified people will assign costs that are not maximized with the view that it lessens the likelihood of an audit.

 Qualified Quantity Surveyors work in the interests of the investor rather than the Tax Office.

-Whilst there are a strict set of rules.
+Whilst there is a strict set of rules.

-Our job is to maximise the depreciation deductions for investors.
+Our job is to maximize the depreciation deductions for investors.